cbdevnet/midimonster/README.md

 | Lua Scripting			| Linux, Windows, OSX	|				| [`lua`](backends/lua.md)		|
 | Loopback			| Linux, Windosw, OSX	|				| [`loopback`](backends/loopback.md)	|

-with additional flexibility provided by a [Lua scripting environment](backends/lua.md).

-With these features, the MIDIMonster allows the user to translate any channel on one protocol into channel(s) on any other (or the same) supported protocol, for example to:
+With these features, the MIDIMonster allows users to control any channel on any of these protocols, and translate any channel on one protocol into channel(s) on any other (or the same) supported protocol, for example to:

 * Translate MIDI Control Changes into MIDI Notes ([Example configuration](configs/unifest-17.cfg))
 * Translate MIDI Notes into ArtNet or sACN ([Example configuration](configs/launchctl-sacn.cfg))